nghi-truyen/Flight-Data-Analysis/README.md

 - `<Month>` and `<Year>`: the moment that we want to forecast in the future.

-- `<Number of type unit actually in stock>`: useful for `Time_Forecasting()` function, which predict the moment that we can not afford the need of customers.
+- `<Number of type unit actually in stock>`: useful for `Time_Forecasting()` function, which predicts the moment that we can not afford the need of customers.

 For estimating of the number of failures at a determined time in the future, we run `Number_Failures_Forecasting.py` file with the command: